Skip to main content

 Disciplinary probation is a serious restriction on a fraternity or sorority's good standing with the University.
 Disciplinary probation can last anywhere from one semester to two years.
 Any subsequent violations during the probationary period will be viewed as both a violation of University regulations and a violation of the probation, and may result in additional and more severe sanctions.
 A fraternity or sorority on disciplinary probation will be required to fulfill specific conditions and/or refrain from certain actions or activities.
 At the end of the disciplinary probation period, all lost privileges will be restored.

 While on disciplinary probation, the chapter forfeits its right to vote in its respective governing council on any business but is still expected to attend.
-Further, any member of the chapter will be unable to hold any leadership role/position within the Greek community, whether elected or appointed, including, but not limited to, the Fraternity Council, the Panhellenic Council, Order of Omega, GAMMA, Greek Conduct Board, Greek Mission Trip and Greek Week.
+Further, any member of the chapter will be unable to hold any leadership role/position within the FSL community, whether elected or appointed, including, but not limited to, the Interfraternity Council, the Panhellenic Council, Order of Omega, and FSL Unity Week.
 No more than three disciplinary probation sanctions may be imposed on a fraternity or sorority within a five-year period.

 Suspension Status